 Note: Usually surf boats in the Mentawai Islands will give you the entire vessel if you have 10 guys.
 Although filling every bed might drive down the price (if you bring 11 or 12 guests), bear in mind that extra surfers will cramp your space in an already tight boat and not to mention another couple of guys in the line-up.
 It’s not always more the merrier.
 Think twice about inviting those extra few blokes!

-What’s better than a boat trip?
+Is there anything better than a boat trip?

 Picking the date for your surf trip

 Choosing the right dates is tricky especially when you must consider everyone's needs and opinions.
 Firstly, think about your friends overall surfing ability.
 Peak season will be the busier times in the Mentawai Islands but will more than likely guarantee some solid conditions.
 If your group consists of advanced chargers then bring it on but if your group is generally not as fit as they once were or there's a number of average surfers aboard, it might be wiser to go for one of the fringe months (March/November) which typically have smaller surf conditions as well as having less charters boats around.